 Enjoy the great outdoors this winter by playing in the snow!
 Whether hitting the slopes or exploring the great outdoors, Charlevoix is a snow-filled wonderland, averaging around 120 inches of snowfall each winter.
 Charlevoix's winter recreation is some of the best in the Midwest with a great variety of snowsports.
 Here are a few of our favorite things to do in the winter:

-- Hit the trails
+Hit the trails

 Experience the wonderment of winter.
 Situated on three beautiful lakes, Charlevoix has many picturesque places to see experience winter unlike ever before.
-Winter hiking along the shores of Lake Michigan are bucket list worthy.
+Winter hiking along the shores of Lake Michigan are bucket list-worthy.
 Visit Lake Michigan Beach and park area to experience windswept shores, ice caves, the occasional Petoskey and Charlevoix stone, and so much more.
 Bring your camera with you to capture amazing photos of the Charlevoix lighthouse and the amazing ice formations along the beach.
 Looking to get out for an extended hike?
 The Susan Creek Nature Preserve is a great place to spend a snowy afternoon exploring the Charlevoix countryside.
-Charlevoix boasts more than 20 nature preserves, but our favorite for winter fun are: Charles Ransom Nature Preserve, Nick Adams Nature Preserve, Antrim Creek Nature Preserve and Driggers Nature Preserve.
+Charlevoix boasts more than 20 nature preserves, but our favorite for winter fun are: Charles Ransom Nature Preserve, Nick Adams Nature Preserve, Antrim Creek Nature Preserve, and Driggers Nature Preserve.

-- Explore Mt McSauba Recreation Area
+Explore Mt McSauba Recreation Area

 We don't issue this statement lightly, but the ultimate place for winter activities is Mt.
 McSauba!
 If you're traveling with kids, Mt.
 McSauba is a great place for kids to go sledding (bring your own), ice skating, cross country skiing, snowshoeing, and skiing or snowboarding.
 Mt.
 McSauba is perfect for the beginner or intermediate skier/snowboarder with six runs, four rope tows, lighted skiing, and a terrain park.
 It's also known for great ski lessons!

-- Experience the Quiet Wonder at State Parks
+Experience the Quiet Wonder at State Parks

-- Try a new (to you) winter sport
+Try a new (to you) winter sport

 If you're traveling without your snowshoes or want to try something new, Charlevoix has equipment rentals available.
 One of the easiest places to rent skis, snowshoes, cross country skis, or ice skates is at the lodge at Mt.
 McSauba.
 Their awesome staff will help fit you to the right equipment and send you on your way.
 They offer equipment rentals daily or hourly.
-If you're looking to try a fat tire bike, Revolution Bike has a great selection of rentals available and their knowledgable staff is ready to assist first-time fat tire bikers.
+If you're looking to try a fat tire bike, Revolution Bike has a great selection of rentals available and their knowledgeable staff is ready to assist first-time fat tire bikers.
 Fun fact: you can even rent snowshoes from the Charlevoix Public Library.

 Get outside this winter by exploring Charlevoix’s extensive trail system.
-After your adventures grab a cup of hot chocolate, coffee or craft beer and bite to eat at one of the many delectable local eateries and pubs.
+After your adventures grab a cup of hot chocolate, coffee, or craft beer and bite to eat at one of the many delectable local eateries and pubs.